Frequentist properties of Bayesian inequality tests: Examples

-One common nonlinear inequality hypothesis in economics is a ``curvature'' constraint like concavity.
+One common nonlinear inequality hypothesis in economics is a curvature constraint like concavity.
 Such constraints come from economic theory, often the second-order condition of an optimization problem like utility maximization or cost minimization.
 As noted by \citet{ODonnellCoelli2005}, the Bayesian approach is appealing for imposing or testing curvature constraints due to its (relative) simplicity.
-However, according to \cref{thm:multi}, since curvature is usually satisfied in a parameter subspace much smaller than a half-space, standard Bayesian inference may be much less favorable toward the curvature hypothesis than frequentist inference would be; i.e.,\ the size of the Bayesian test in \cref{meth:Bayes} may be well above $\alpha$.
-For example, in \cref{tab:sim-translog} below, the Bayesian test rejects well over $50\%$ of the time given parameter values just inside the boundary of a curvature constraint.
-Our simulation example concerns concavity of cost in input prices.
+However, according to \cref{thm:1}, since curvature is usually satisfied in a parameter subspace much smaller than a half-space, Bayesian inference similar to \cref{meth:Bayes} may be much less favorable toward the curvature hypothesis than frequentist inference would be; i.e., the size of the Bayesian test in \cref{meth:Bayes} may be well above $\alpha$.
+This is true in \cref{tab:sim-translog} below.

-Our example uses a cost function with the ``translog'' functional form \citep{ChristensenEtAl1973}.
-This has been a popular way to parameterize cost, indirect utility, and production functions, among others.
-The translog is more flexible than many traditional functional forms, allowing violation of certain implications of economic theory, such as curvature, without reducing such constraints to the value of a single parameter.
+Our example concerns concavity of a cost function with the ``translog'' functional form \citep{ChristensenEtAl1973}.
+This has been a popular way to parameterize cost, indirect utility, and production functions.
+The translog is more flexible than many traditional functional forms, allowing violation of certain implications of economic theory (such as curvature) without reducing such constraints to the value of a single parameter.
 Since \citet{Lau1978}, there has been continued interest in methods to impose curvature constraints during estimation, as well as methods to test such constraints.
-Although ``flexible,'' the translog is still parametric, so violation of curvature constraints may come from misspecification (of the functional form) rather than violation of economic theory. \footnote{With a nonparametric model, one may more plausibly test the theory itself, although there are always other assumptions that may be violated; see \citet{DetteEtAl2016} for nonparametrically testing negative semidefiniteness of the Slutsky substitution matrix.}
+Although ``flexible,'' the translog is still parametric, so violation of curvature constraints may come from misspecification of the functional form rather than violation of economic theory. \footnote{With a nonparametric model, one may more plausibly test the theory itself, although there are always other assumptions that may be violated; see \citet{DetteEtAl2016} for nonparametrically testing negative semidefiniteness of the Slutsky substitution matrix.}